-When the tax filer is unable to file the tax on or before the given deadline, then the tax filer can request for tax extension.
-The persons who are serving in the military get automatic tax extension without any requests.
+When the tax filer is unable to file the tax on or before the given deadline, then the tax filer can request for a tax extension.
+The persons who are serving in the military get an automatic tax extension without any requests.
 Usually, when a tax extension is made, it moves the deadline to file the tax further.
 Having said that, there are both Pros and Cons in filing a 4868 tax extension.

 Pros of filing 4868 Tax Extension